 Overview of Wood Preservative Chemicals

-Wood preservative products are those that claim to control wood degradation problems due to fungal rot or decay, sapstain, molds, or wood-destroying insects.
-Both the treatment process and the use of treated-products can result in exposure to pesticides for both people and the environment.
-Most of the treatment processes and uses of treated products occur outdoors.
-There are wood preservatives that support a tolerance for indirect food-contact uses such as wooden crates, pallets, and stakes used to store or grow raw agriculture commodities.
+Wood preservative products are those that control wood degradation problems due to fungal rot or decay, sapstain, molds, or wood-destroying insects.
+Both the treatment process and the use of treatedproducts can result in risks to human health and the environment.
+Treated wood is most commonly used outdoors.

 Generally, freshly cut logs or lumber are treated and then manufactured into products such as: